rhmt80/rhmt80/README.md

 - Ideation & Market Research: Identified a gap in student collaboration tools through competitor analysis and user surveys, leading to the concept of NoteShare, an iOS app for students to upload, organize, and share notes.
 - Design & Development: Designed a user-friendly UI in Figma, then built the frontend using UIKit & Storyboard, implementing UICollectionView & UITableView for dynamic note organization and a search feature for handwritten notes.
 - Backend & Data Management: Integrated Firebase Firestore for structured note categorization, Firebase Storage for seamless PDF uploads and retrieval, and optimized real-time data fetching for smooth performance.
-- Built with: Flutter, Firebase
+- Built with: UIKit, SwiftUI, Firebase
+- Frameworks Used: PDFKit, VisionKit

 ### 2. [SearchLens](https://github.com/rhmt80/SearchLens)